 The book is based on lecture material and is written for geology and biology students, as well for interested amateurs and biologists or geologists who want to gain insight in this invertebrate group.
 Much just recently published data on systematics, diversity and taxonomy makes the book up to date and might be interesting also for specialists.

 Second edition.
 The systematic part is completely new.
 The key tables are more simple and clear, and for the genus level more complete.
 More than the half of the figures in the systematic part were replaced by better images.
 Some more genera are included.

-Contents (PDF, first edition)
+Contents (PDF, second edition)

 They are examples for the development of certain characteristics such as the wall, perforation of septa etc.